cosmos/sdk-tutorials/academy/3-my-own-chain/stored-game.md

 * **Black player.** A string, the serialized address.
 * **Red player.** A string, the serialized address.
 * **Board proper.** A string, the board as it is serialized by the _rules_ file.
-* **Player to play next.** A string, whose _turn_.
+* **Player to play next.** A string, specifying whose _turn_ it is.

 <HighlightBox type="remember">

-When you save strings, it makes it easier to understand what comes straight out of storage, at the expense of storage space.
+When you save strings, it makes it easier to understand what comes straight out of storage, but at the expense of storage space.
 As an advanced consideration, you could store the same information in binary.

 </HighlightBox>